Xephorium/Halo2ASoundRestoration/README.md

 ### Why a Script

-Even with official mod tools, reverting every piece of audio in Halo 2's Anniversary campaign requires updating 900+ files.
+Even with official mod tools, reverting every piece of audio in Halo 2's Anniversary campaign requires updating 1000+ files.
 Completing this process once is agonizing.
 Doing it again each time an official update touches the campaign and breaks the previous mod is prohibitively frustrating.
 This is why, even years after launch, the game is without an up-to-date, comprehensive audio restoration mod.

 This project breaks the cycle.
-With two clicks, it generates anniversary maps from fresh tag files with all classic audio restored, ready to play in MCC.
+With two clicks, it generates anniversary maps from fresh tag files with all classic audio restored, rebalanced, and ready to play in MCC.

 </br>